-While we could suggest you some specific accommodations we know personally, the best way to choose one, once you decided the best town for you, is to look on websites such as Booking.com or TripAdvisor, where you can sort them by price or rating, check for availability in real time, and read hundreds of reviews from previous guests.
+While we could suggest you some specific accommodations we know personally, the best way to choose one, once you decided the best town for you, is to use one of the famous websites focusing on this kind of service, where you can sort them by price or rating, check for availability in real time, and read hundreds of reviews from previous guests.

 One thing to keep in mind is that steps are very common here, and some accommodations might be only accessible by long stairways; in case your plan is to rent a bike for several days to go on day tours, you might want to make sure that your place is at street level or not too far.
 Better to also ask the staff if it's possible for them to store the bike in a safe place when you're not using it.